Kaparouita/CSD-150/README.md

 The most intersting one is assignment 3

-Ask1.cpp is about reading 2 variables from an csv file and using linear aggresion to predict the output
+Ask1.cpp is about reading 2 variables from a csv file and using linear aggresion to predict the output
 Ask2.cpp is an image loader